minhazur93/QuakeReport/README.md

 Android app that displays information about recent earthquakes throughout the world.
-Information is taken from the USGS (U.S Geological Survey).
+Information about the earthquakes is taken from the USGS (U.S Geological Survey).